 That is the last that is known of Tom Letcher.
 A subsequent listing of Lizzie Letcher in the Saskatoon city directory suggests that Tom died not long after his brief umpiring stint, but no death record has been found.
 Thus, despite diligent investigation by many members of the SABR Biographical Committee, especially Owen Ricker, exactly when and where Letcher died remains unknown.

-Minor League Stars, Volume II (Cooperstown: SABR, 1985); research by Owen Ricker and many other members of the SABR Biographical Committee; contemporary newspapers, censuses, vital records and city directories.
+Minor League Stars, Volume II (Cleveland: SABR, 1985); research by Owen Ricker and many other members of the SABR Biographical Committee; contemporary newspapers, censuses, vital records and city directories.